alexktong/gas-stockwatchlistalert/README.md

 ## Step 1

-Open `Watchlist.xlsx` with Google Sheets.
-It contains named ranges necessary to interact with the Google Apps Script.
+Open `Stock Watchlist.xlsx` with Google Sheets.

 ## Step 2

-In the script `Code.gs`, assign variable "emailAddress" to the email address of recipient.
+In the script `Code.gs`:

+* Assign variable "emailAddress" to the email address of the recipient.
+* Assign variable "timeZoneOffset" to the timezone of the recipient's location.

 ## Step 3

-For the script to run once daily, set a Trigger with following parameters:
+For the script to run *once daily*, set a Trigger with following parameters:

 **Which runs at deployment**: `Head`